istio/istio/README.md

 * **Proxy** - Sidecars per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
-The proxies form a _secure Layer-7 microservice mesh_ providing a rich set of functions like discovery, rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.
+The proxies form a _secure microservice mesh_ providing a rich set of functions like discovery, rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions. **Note:** The service mesh is not an overlay network.
+It simplifies and enhances how microservices in an application talk to each other over the network provided by the underlying platform.

-* **Mixer** - Central component that co-ordinates with various proxies to enforce policies such as ACLs, rate limits, authentication, request tracing and metrics collection.
+* **Mixer** - Central component that is leveraged by the proxies and microservices enforce policies such as ACLs, rate limits, quotas, authentication, request tracing and telemetry collection.

-* **Manager** - A configuration manager responsible for configuring the proxies and the mixer at runtime.
+* **Manager** - A component responsible for configuring the proxies and the mixer at runtime.

-A high-level overview of various components in Istio is available [here](doc/overview.md).
-In terms of platforms, Istio currently supports Kubernetes.
-We plan to add support for additional platforms in the near future.
+A high-level overview of Istio's components is available [here](doc/overview.md).
+Istio currently only supports the Kubernetes platform, although we plan support for additional platforms such as CloudFoundry, and Mesos in the near future.
 See the [getting started](doc/getting-started.md) tutorial for more information on using Istio in your Kubernetes deployments.

 ## Repositories